 ILOs were revised by the LO Committee in the Fall of 2014 and formally adopted by the Academic Senate in the Spring of 2015.
-The previous ILOs (PDF) gave the ILO task force and LO Committee a solid platform to make the appropriate revisions.
+The ILOs were reviewed and the Communication ILOs revised in the Fall of 2019 due to redundancy.

 Critical Thinking Findings